Sefaris/ItemMap/README.md

 ;
 ; Marker color used when "ShowFilteredStaticColor" is active [default: #FFFFFF] ; Plugin will use this color for all markers whenever there is a filter active which is not ALL

+NewBalanceWispRule=0
+;
+; If enabled, plugin doesn't show items that are hidden in New Balance mod.
+By default enabled if New Balance mod is detected.
 ```